Ganesh Chelluboyina 2023

 Read more

-Ganesh Srinivas Chelluboyina recipient of the 2022 Newman Exploration Travel Fund (NEXT) Award
+Ganesh Chelluboyina recipient of the 2022 Newman Exploration Travel Fund (NEXT) Award

 Ganesh Srinivas Chelluboyina has been named one of the winners of the 2022 Newman Exploration Travel Fund (NEXT) Award.
 Bestowed by Washington University Libraries, the up to $10,000 prize supports travel for students, faculty, and staff engaged in scholarly development, personal growth, or research.
 University Libraries views travel as a valued means to expand one’s horizons and inspire growth, excellence, and innovation while pursuing both personal and professional goals.